TrackerControl/tracker-control-android/README.md

 If you're interested in *analysing* tracking and generating factual evidence of it (e.g. for research), then choose the version from [Google Play](https://play.google.com/store/apps/details?id=net.kollnig.missioncontrol.play).
 The analysis results from this version will usually be more accurate.

-## Support TrackerControl
+## Contributing

-There are many ways in which you can support TrackerControl.
-Here are a few ideas:

-1. Join one of the [online communities](https://github.com/TrackerControl/tracker-control-android#communities) and share your ideas on make the app better.
+TrackerControl is a community-driven project and welcomes contributions of all kinds.
+This does not require programming skills.

+If you need support in using the app, join one of the [online communities](https://github.com/TrackerControl/tracker-control-android#communities).

+If you find any errors or bugs or have suggestions for improvements, you can use the [issue tracker](https://github.com/TrackerControl/tracker-control-android/issues).
+The issue tracker provides two different templates, one one for bugs and the other for improvements.

+If you want to contribute directly to code of TrackerControl, feel free to file a pull request or, alternatively, use the [issue tracker](https://github.com/TrackerControl/tracker-control-android/issues).

+If you do not have programming skills, here are some further suggestions on how you can support the project:

+1. Help [translate](https://github.com/TrackerControl/tracker-control-android#translation) the app into your language.
 2. Rate the (feature-reduced version of the) app on [Google Play](https://play.google.com/store/apps/details?id=net.kollnig.missioncontrol.play).
-3. Help [translate](https://github.com/TrackerControl/tracker-control-android#translation) the app into your language.
+3. Join one of the [online communities](https://github.com/TrackerControl/tracker-control-android#communities) and share your ideas on make the app better.
 4. Tell your friends how to protect their privacy with TrackerControl.
 5. Leave a star on GitHub.

-Also, you can always reach out to me directly at hello@trackercontrol.org.
+Also, you can always reach out to the main developer Konrad directly at <hello@trackercontrol.org>.
 I deeply welcome and answer every message.

 ## Communities